hugomardbrink/opengl_wrapper/README.md

 ## Other

-If linking is not working properly, check follow solution settings:
+If linking is not working properly, ensure following solution settings:
 * `$(ProjectDir)dependencies\include` is added as **Additional Include Directories**.
 * `$(ProjectDir)dependencies\binaries` is added under **Additional Library Directories**.
 * `glfw3.lib` is added under **Additional dependencies**.